 How Your Company Can Stay Up To Date With OSHA Regulations

-As a construction company, your employees spend their days outside, using heavy machinery and hazardous tools; and your responsibility as an employer is to make sure they are working in a safe environment.
-OSHA (Occupational Safety and Health Administration) standards remain pretty much the same, though there are changes to those standards from time to time.
+As a construction company, your employees spend their days outside, using heavy machinery and hazardous tools; your responsibility as an employer is to make sure they are working in a safe environment.
+Occupational Safety and Health Administration (OSHA) standards remain pretty much the same, though there are changes to those standards from time to time.

 There are plenty of free online resources available for you to keep your company up to date.
 OSHA Quicktakes is a free, bi-weekly magazine that offers new OSHA regulations, safety tips, injury statistics, and more, and can be found by visiting www.osha.gov/quicktakes/.
 Another free online resource is the OSHA Law Blog.
 It provides information about workplace safety developments, enforcements, and rules.
 You can find the blog by visiting oshalawblog.com.